 1 Conforms to the planned arrangements and the QMS requirements established by the Competent Authority.
 2 Is effectively implemented and maintained.

-DOCUMENTATION
+DOCUMENTED INFORMATION

 Documentation and records are basic elements in any QMS.
 Without documents and records, it is difficult to consider any kind of improvement action.

-The basic objectives of the service should respond to specific normative, mandatory, and reference
+The organisation should keep documented information as being necessary for the effectiveness of the quality management system.
+The extent of documented information for a quality management system can differ from one organisation to another due to the size of organization and its type of activities, processes, products and services, the complexity of processes and their interactions and the competence of persons.

-documentation.
+The basic objectives of the service should respond to specific normative, mandatory, and reference documentation.
 These references should be composed of international and national standards, and, if applicable, regional or local standards.

 All documents required by the QMS shall be controlled.